sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ![image](https://github.com/user-attachments/assets/b5b84ecc-84e5-4583-97c8-efdcdf985504)
 # G-Code Flow & Temperature Controller

-> **Automatically optimize nozzle temperature and print speed based on the real extrusion flow.**
+> **This script dynamically adjusts nozzle temperature and print speed (flow rate) to significantly improve print quality and reduce print time, all while simplifying slicer settings.
+By optimizing these parameters, it makes 3D printing more accessible, less complex and faster.  **

 Most slicers use a fixed nozzle temperature throughout an entire print, even though the extrusion flow constantly changes.
 This means the filament is often printed either hotter or colder than necessary.